codio-templates/ThinkJava2/.guides/content/computer-programming-using-escape-sequences.md

 It's possible to display multiple lines of output with only one line of code.
 You just have to tell Java where to put the line breaks.
-For example, take a look at Hello3.java on the left.
-To compile and run the code, press the "Run!"
+For example, take a look at [line 4 on the code on the left (click).](open_file code/ch01/Hello3.java panel=0 ref="System" count=1) To compile and run the code, comment out line 5 using a `//` and press the "Run!"
 {Run!}(sh .guides/bg.sh javac code/ch01/Hello3.java java -cp code/ch01/ Hello3 1)